steveklabnik/jujutsu-tutorial/src/branching-merging-and-conflicts/merging.md

 ## Merging branches

 Now, you may expect that you'd use a command like `jj merge` to merge branches together.
-However, as of `0.14.0`, `jj merge` is deprecated, and will be removed some time later this year.
+There is no such command: it was deprecated in `0.14.0` and has since been removed.
 So how the heck do we create merges?

 Well, what is a merge anyway?
 It's a new change that has more than one parent.
 How do we make new changes?
 With `jj new`.
 So let's ask it to make a change that